sinclairzx81/typebox/readme.md

 ```

 Use the `Compile(...)` function to compile a type.
-Please note that compiling a schema is an expensive task.
-It's better to compile the schema only once and reuse the checker object.
+Note that compilation is an expensive operation that should typically be performed once per type during application start up.
+TypeBox does not cache previously compiled types, so applications are expected to hold references to each compiled type for the lifetime of the application.

 ```typescript
 const C = TypeCompiler.Compile(Type.Object({         // const C: TypeCheck<TObject<{